Lecrapouille/TimedPetriNetEditor/README.md

 - Adding an arc will generate a random duration (between 1 and 5). *Workaround:* save the Petri net to JSON file and edit with a text editor, then reload the file.
-- Time durations cannot yet be edited. *Workaround:* save the Petri net to JSON file and edit with a text editor, then reload the file.
+- Time duration cannot yet be edited. *Workaround:* save the Petri net to JSON file and edit with a text editor, then reload the file.
 - No input node generating periodically tokens is yet made. *Workaround:* during the simulation the user can add new token to any desired places selected by